Have you ever wanted to keep a rainbow-colored Chameleon?

 - Complicated husbandry requirements.

-- Short natural lifespans that are even shorter in captivity.
+- Short natural life expectancy that is even shorter in captivity.

 Panther Chameleons are very colorful and large lizards.
 They are easily identified by their:

 - Turret-shaped rotating eyes that help achieve 360-degree vision.

 - Zygodactyl feet that help them climb branches.